Frederik Sørensen: Hellas Verona (loan)

 Sørensen officially signed for Hellas Verona on 29 August 2014 on a one-year loan deal for €300,000.

 1. FC Köln

 In July 2015, German Bundesliga side 1.
 FC Köln signed Sørensen for €1.6 million.
 He quickly established himself as a starter in the centre of Köln's defence and, in January 2017, signed a contract extension until 2021.
 The team qualified for the 2017–18 UEFA Europa League but suffered relegation just one season later.
-On 16 January 2021 it was reported that the club had released Sørensen from his contract.
+On 16 January 2021, it was reported that the club had released Sørensen from his contract.

 Loan to BSC Young Boys

 On 18 August 2019, Sørensen was loaned out to Swiss club BSC Young Boys for the 2019-20 season.

 Delfino Pescara 1936

 Having been released by 1.FC Köln, Sørensen joined Serie B club Pescara on a free transfer.

 International career

 Sørensen has been capped four times for the Danish U17 team, twice against Portugal, and twice against Greece.
-He also played once for the U18 team in an unofficial friendly (against Bavaria) and against Romania U18 as an unused substitute.
+He also played once for the U18 team in an unofficial friendly matches against Bavaria and Romania U18 as an unused substitute.
 He was a part of the Danish squad for the UEFA European Under-21 Championship, but he only played the first match and got injured as Denmark were eliminated after the group phase.

-Sørensen was called up to the senior Denmark squad in June 2015 for a friendly against Montenegro.
+In June 2015, Sørensen was called up to the Danish senior squad for a friendly match against Montenegro.
+In 2017, he debuted against Germany during the 2018 FIFA World Cup qualification that ended in a 1–1 draw.